 A bar chart comparing three rankings of the top 21 birds: eBird Observations (what people see/report), Google Search Interest (what people search), and Population (how many exist).
 There is a strong correlation between sightings and searches; birds we attribute to seeing often are also searched often.
 However, there is a disconnect with population size; many abundant but small or elusive birds (like sparrows) are rarely searched, while rarer but iconic birds (like Eagles and Owls) are searched frequently.

-The chart indicates that what we spot in the wild is also what we tend to Google: About half of the species on the eBird observation list are also on the Google search list.
+Looking at the lines connecting the three lists, it’s apparent that what we spot in the wild is also what we tend to search for on Google: About half of the species on the eBird observation list (on the left) are also on the Google search list (in the middle).

-Only the American Crow, the number 4 on eBird's list, doesn’t register on Google Trends.
-This is likely due to most people searching simply for the more general term crow instead of its species name.
+Only the American Crow, No. 4 on eBird's list, doesn’t register on Google Trends.
+This is likely because most people search simply for crow instead of its species name.

-At the same time, only four of the birds on the most populous list, along the right, are most Googled.
+At the same time, only four birds on the most populous list (along the right) are also on the most searched list.
 This is in part because many small bird species like the Blue-gray Gnatcatcher and the Savannah Sparrow are abundant but well hidden in their protected habitats, away from our eyes — and our curious minds.
-In fact, out of the top 5 most populous birds in North America, 3 of them do not even register on Google Trends.
-And we're talking about hundreds of millions of the little feathery balls flying across our skies!
+In fact, out of the five most populous birds in North America, three of them do not even register on Google Trends.
+(And we’re talking about hundreds of millions of these little feathery balls flying across the skies!)

-Although we do google some rare and elusive birds like the owls, the rarest of the birds fail to grab our attention.
-Close to 40% of North America’s migratory species are at risk of extinction, with over 200 species needing urgent conservation, according to the American Bird Conservancy.
-We don’t Google them because they exist on the fringes of our world, even though these birds are most in need of our attention.
+Although we Google some rare and elusive birds like the owls, the rarest of the birds fail to spark our curiosity.
+Over 200 species, accounting for nearly a third of U.S. birds, need urgent conservation, according to a 2025 report published by the North American Bird Conservation Initiative, and 112 of them have lost more than 50% of their populations in the past 50 years.
+We don’t Google them because they exist on the fringes of our world, even though it’s these birds that most need our attention.

 Part Five